ProjectBeard/ProjectB/README.md

 ### What is this repository for? ###

-* Used for the OwlGaming Community's V RP server
+* Used for the Project B RP server - Based off the OwlGamingV Script
 * Built using C# server side and client side with a MySQL Database backend.

 ### References ###